Homemade Labneh

 The labneh in a blue bowl once it has been drained.

-• Whole milk yogurt: I recommend full-fat, whole-milk plain, unsweetened yogurt for the thickest, creamiest labneh.
+• Whole milk yogurt: I like to use full-fat, whole-milk, plain, unsweetened yogurt for the thickest, creamiest labneh.
 You can start with plain Greek yogurt, too.

-• Add herbs and spices: I like to drizzle labneh with good olive oil and a sprinkling of za’atar, but you can also garnish homemade labneh with fresh herbs like mint or thyme and other spices or chili flakes.
+• Garnishes: I like to drizzle my labneh with good olive oil and a sprinkling of za’atar when serving, but you can also garnish with fresh herbs like mint or thyme.

 How to Make Labneh